 The disting EX builds on the rich legacy of the disting mk4, and can be used essentially as two disting mk4s with a shared display.
-This is known as dual mode as is described in more detail below.
+This is known as dual mode as is described in more detail Error: Reference source not found.